Career Description for a Community Advocate

 Source: *U.S. Bureau of Labor Statistics

 For most grassroots community organizations, a community advocate does not necessarily need any formal education, just relevant knowledge about the cause.
 Volunteer work with an organization can lead to paid work as a community advocate.
-For work with an organized lobby, think tank or for more organized and well-funded interest organizations, paid advocates typically have a bachelor's or master's in a related field, such as non-profit organization management, business management, environmental science, political science, or sociology, according to the College Board, www.collegeboard.com.
+For work with an organized lobby, think tank, or more organized and well-funded interest organization, paid advocates typically have a bachelor's or master's in a related field, such as non-profit organization management, business management, environmental science, political science, or sociology, according to the College Board (www.collegeboard.com).

 Community advocates must be in tune with current events and policies that might affect their constituencies.
 Effective community advocacy requires energy and the communication and personal skills to inspire and motivate others to action.
-The U.S. Bureau of Labor Statistics (BLS), www.bls.gov, states that the day-to-day running of smaller organizations also requires community advocates to have a diversity of skills in finance, marketing and technical office knowledge.
+The U.S. Bureau of Labor Statistics (BLS) states that the day-to-day running of smaller organizations also requires community advocates to have a diversity of skills in finance, marketing, and technical office knowledge.

 Career and Economic Outlook

 While the BLS doesn't specifically publish information pertaining to community advocates, it does have statistics for social and human service assistants.
-The BLS expects that jobs for these professionals will increase faster than the average profession, with 11% growth from 2014-2024.
-Increases in immigration, the aging population, interest in the environment and other causes will create needs for lobbying, fundraising and organizing by community advocates.
+The BLS expects that jobs for these professionals will increase faster than the average profession, with 16% growth expected from 2016-2026.
+Increases in immigration, the aging population, interest in the environment, and other causes will create needs for lobbying, fundraising, and organizing by community advocates.

 The College Board emphasizes that most community advocates work in the field for their love of the cause more than for the paycheck.
-The BLS published the average annual salary earned by social and human service assistants, including many community advocates, as $30,830 in May 2015.
+The BLS published the median annual salary earned by social and human service assistants, including many community advocates, as $33,120 in May 2017.
 Those community advocates working in well-funded lobbying organizations typically work full-time and earn much more, with salaries near their private sector counterparts.

 Alternate Career Options